Head Trainer - Bryony Cole

 Bryony's back ground is in working dogs.
 After working and training her own dogs for several years she realised positive training methods were by far the most effective way of getting the best out of her dogs.

-Bryony has a Bruno Jura Hound, a NZ Huntaway, and a Working Line German Shepherd who she is training for the Mondioring Test
+Bryony has a Bruno Jura Hound, a fully trained cattle dog (NZ Huntaway), and a Working Line German Shepherd who she is training for the Mondioring Test.

 Training & Behaviour - Sarah Treweek